eshaan/hotels-listing/README.md

-# Welcome to Qantas Hotels Front End Coding Test 👋
+# Welcome to Hotels listing 👋

 > This application uses a static data set to fetch a list of hotel properties and their respective details.
   - shows a list of properties on offer with their details like address, price, offers, etc.